-The amounts reported in this column represent discretionary bonds payments earned by each of our named executive orncers for fiscal 2015 and fiscal 2016.
-The amounts reported in this column reflect the aggregate grant date fair value for financial statement reporting purposes of stock options and restricted stock units granted in fiscal 2016 as determined in accordance with the Financial Accounting Standards Board Accounting Standards Codification Topic 718, or FASB ASC Topic 718.
-These amounts reflect our accounting expense for these stock options and restricted stock units and do not represent the actual economic value that may be realized by the individuals.
+The amounts reported in this column represent discretionary bonus payments earned by each of our named executive officers for fiscal 2016 and fiscal 2017.
+The amounts reported in this column reflect the aggregate grant date fair value for financial statement reporting purposes of restricted stock units granted in fiscal 2016 and fiscal 2017 as determined in accordance with the Financial Accounting Standards Board Accounting Standards Codification Topic 718, or FASB ASC Topic 718.
+These amounts reflect our accounting expense for these restricted stock units and do not represent the actual economic value that may be realized by the individuals.
 There can be no assurance that these amounts will ever be realized.
 As required by SEC rules, the amounts shown exclude the impact of estimated forfeitures related to service-based vesting conditions.
-For information on the assumptions used in valuing these stock options and restricted stock units, refer to the Note to the consolidated financial statements contained in the Company's Annual Report on Form 10-K for the fiscal year ended January 31, 2016 titled "Stockholder's Equity."
+For information on the assumptions used in the value at the actual economic value that may be realized in the Company's Annual Research and the service based vesting conditions.
+For information on the assumptions used in the actual economic value that may be realized in the Company's Annual Research and the service based vesting conditions.
+For information on the assumptions used in the company's Annual Research and the service based vesting conditions. valuing these restricted stock units, refer to the Note to the consolidated financial statements contained in the Company's Annual Report on Form 10-K for the fiscal year ended January 31, 2016 and for the fiscal year ended January 31, 2017 titled "Stockholder's Equity."
+This amount includes the dollar value of premiums we paid for term life insurance, matching contributions we made to our 401(k) plan, and health savings account contributions we made to

-year ended variable \$1, 2016 the discription of premiums we paid for term life insurance, matching contributions we made to our 401(k) plan, and health savings account contributions we made to Lumenos Health Savings Account, respectively, on behalf of the officers listed below as follows: Mr. Stang: \$668, \$7,800, and \$5,000 in fiscal 2015; \$1,032, \$7,800 and \$5,000 in fiscal 2016; Mr. Narula: \$134, \$0, and \$833 in fiscal 2015; \$360, \$0 and \$4,583 in fiscal 2016; Mr. Computer \$500, \$605, end \$605 in fiecal 2015; \$7,000 and \$4,583 in fiscal 2016; (3)
+Lumenos Health Savings Account, respectively, on behalf of the officers listed below as follows:

+(i) Mr. Stang: \$1,032, \$7,950, and \$5,167 in fiscal 2017; \$1,032, \$7,800 and \$5,000 in fiscal 2016;

+(ii) Mr. Narula: \$360, \$7,950, and \$1,250 in fiscal 2017; \$360, \$0 and \$4,583 in fiscal 2016;

-Mr. Gustke: \$590, \$6,435, and \$0 in fiscal 2015; \$472, \$7,800 and \$0 in fiscal 2016; and Mr. Jackson: \$547, \$0, and \$2,500 in fiscal 2015; \$479, \$0 and \$2,292 in fiscal 2016. (iii) (iv)
+Mr. Gustke: \$957, \$5,680, and \$0 in fiscal 2017; \$472, \$7,800 and \$0 in fiscal 2016; and Mr. Jackson: \$537, \$3,300, and \$2,583 in fiscal 2017; \$479, \$0 and \$2,292 in fiscal 2016. (iii)

-(4) These amounts are related to bonuses earned in connection with our initial public offering in fiscal 2016.
+(iv) These amounts are related to bonuses earned in connection with our initial public offering in fiscal 2016.

-This amount relates to performance based commissions earned under our sales commission arrangement established for Mr. Gustke in fiscal 2016.
-This amount relates to performance based commissions earned under our sales commission arrangement established for Mr. Gustke in fiscal 2016.
+This amount relates to performance based commissions earned under our sales commission arrangement established for Mr. Gustke in fiscal 2017 and fiscal 2016, as applicable.